June 19, 2018

 Aerial view of Alaska

 I had never been good at writing.
-In fact I think I had only ever written for school.
+In fact, I think I had only ever written for school.
 That summer in Alaska might have been my first journal entry ever.
-My memory isn't the best, so let's just say it was.
+My memory isn't the best, so let's just say it's my first entry.

 Landing in Anchorage